populse/mri_conv/README.md

 # Release history

+    19/11/2020 : version 20.2.8b
+	Bugs fixed:
+	  - Nifti : bug when adding Nifti without json to basket fixed
+	  - the 'help' menu didn't work
+	Others:
+	  - the dot character '.' is replaced by underscore '_' in the naming of files to export to Nifti

+<p></p>

     14/10/2020 : Version 20.2.7a
 	Bugs fixed:
 	  - Bruker : in windowless mode, export to Nifti with multiple orientation (axia, coronal, sagittal) is now possible.